elastic/ansible-elastic-cloud-enterprise/README.md

 Ansible role for installing [Elastic Cloud Enterprise](https://www.elastic.co/products/ece) and preparing hosts for it.

+## Requirements

+This role is tested against Ansible 2.8.7.

+If you are using different Ansible version and having issues with it, then please [submit an issue](https://github.com/elastic/ansible-elastic-cloud-enterprise/issues/new)

 ## Contents of this role

 A minimal example of a [small playbook](https://www.elastic.co/guide/en/cloud-enterprise/current/ece-install-small-cloud.html) might look like this: